Korićani Cliffs massacre: Arrests and trials

 Following exhumations at the ravine in August 2009, two more former members of the Intervention Squad and a Territorial Defense unit, Branko Topola (a serving police officer) and Petar Čivčić, were also arrested on suspicion of taking part in the massacre.

 On 21 December 2010 the Court of Bosnia and Herzegovina's first instance verdict pronounced Zoran Babić, Milorad Škrbić, Dušan Janković and Željko Stojnić guilty of participating in a joint criminal enterprise in Prijedor municipality conducted with the aim of persecuting, robbing and killing non-Serb civilians during the course of 1992.
 Babić and Škrbić were sentenced to 22 years' imprisonment and Stojnic to 15 years in prison for the murder of more than 150 male civilians committed at Koricanske stijene on 21 August 1992.
 All were former members of the Interventions Squad at the Public Safety Station in Prijedor.
 The former Commander of the Public Safety Station, Dušan Janković, was found guilty of having ordered the murders and sentenced to 27 years in prison.
 Milorad Radaković was acquitted of all charges because it was found that he had participated in the convoy as a medical worker, had not been part of the plan to separate and kill the victims and because he had remained on the bus could not have taken part in the executions.
 The sentences were influenced by Babić's "severe health condition", testimony that Škrbić had "protected some civilians in the bus he escorted" and Stojnic's age (as he was under 21 years old he could not be sentenced to long-term imprisonment.
 Three other accused had previously admitted their guilt.
 Damir Ivanković who agreed to testify against the other indictees; was sentenced to 14 years imprisonment.
 Gordan Đurić who had testified that he had not wanted to participate in the shooting of civilians and had sheltered behind a cliff but did obey orders to stand guard securing the location where the executions took place was sentenced to eight years imprisonment.
 Ljubiša Četić also admitted his guilt and was sentenced to 13 years in prison.
 Dušan Janković, who had been released from prison under restrictive conditions in November 2009, failed to attend the hearing.
 When he failed to appear his attorney Ranko Dakić told the Court he been informed that "the car broke down".
 The State Court ordered Janković's arrest as a fugitive from justice.

+The families of the victims and survivors at Koricani found the sentences inconsistent with the gravity of the crime: they said the killers in the firing squad received a total of 200 years' imprisonment for all, meaning that the court gave each of them a year in prison for one person killed.